Unity-UI-Extensions/Unity-UI-Extensions.GitHub.io/Controls/UI_MagneticInfiniteScroll.md

 > Requires a configured ScrollRect.
 Which will be added by  default.

-Simply add the default Scroll Rect Infinite component to a Scroll Rect using "*UI / Extensions / UI Magnetic Infinite Scroll*" in the "*Component*" menu.
+Simply add the default Scroll Rect Infinite component to a Scroll Rect using:

+"Add Component -> UI -> Extensions -> UI Magnetic Infinite Scroll"

 ---------